hotdaamn/asuswrt-merlin-wiki/User-scripts.md

 ### dhcpc-event
 Called whenever a DHCP event occurs on the WAN interface.
 The type of event (bound, release, etc...) is passed as an argument.

+### openvpn-event
+Called whenever an OpenVPN server gets started/stopped, or an OpenVPN client connects to a remote server.
+Uses the same syntax/parameters as the "up" and "down" scripts in OpenVPN.

 ## Creating scripts
 Don't forget to set any script you create as being executable: